Study Leave and Study Budget

-- Post-GP training courses like Minor Surgery, DRCOG and other Diploma.
+Post-GP training courses such as Minor Surgery, DRCOG/ other Diplomas

 Please take out cover with some of these organisations to protect you…

 Employment issues (contracts, holidays, maternity pay etc) – can be a minefield so worth having proper representation.
 The BMA can be invaluable.